pki

 4. Issue new leaf certificates using the intermediary issuer.

-Role allows implicit localhost issuance
+#### Role allows implicit localhost issuance <a href="#role-allows-implicit-localhost-issuance" id="role-allows-implicit-localhost-issuance"></a>

-Name: role_allows_localhost
+**Name**: `role_allows_localhost`

 **APIs**: